|

-The male bobolink can often be found resting on
+The male bobolink can often be found resting on the tips of blades of grass. |

 This time of year is the time when we need to start cutting hay.
 There is a lot to be considered; weather forecast for 3-5 days, how tall the hay is, how much of the alfalfa and clover is in blossom, when will I have time, and finally have the ground nesting birds fledged their young.
 We have a lot of ground nesting birds, in particular we have a lot of bobolinks.
 Apparently, though its not evident at our place, the bobolink is a species at risk in the province of Ontario.
 They are a prairie bird that migrated to Ontario and naturalized after one of the greatest deforestation efforts in human history and the clearing of the Carolinian forest to make way for agriculture over the last 300 years.